Abby Kohn

 Abby Kohn is an American screenwriter and director.
 She is best known for writing popular romantic comedy films such as Never Been Kissed, He's Just Not That into You, Valentine's Day and How to Be Single.
 She also co-wrote the romantic drama film The Vow.
-She also co-created the short-lived series Opposite Sex in 2000.
+Additionally she co-created the short-lived television series Opposite Sex.
 Kohn's first co-writing and directing feature film was the 2018 comedy, I Feel Pretty, starring Amy Schumer and Michelle Williams.
+While her second, You Deserve Each Other, featuring Penn Badgley and Meghann Fahy is scheduled for release in 2027.

-Kohn and her frequent collaborator Marc Silverstein met in the MFA program at the USC School of Cinematic Arts in Los Angeles, California.
+After graduating from Northwestern University, Kohn met her frequent collaborator Marc Silverstein while attending the MFA program at the USC School of Cinematic Arts in Los Angeles, California.
 According to the website Boxofficemojo, their films have grossed over $900 million.

-In May 2019, New Line Cinema acquired film rights to the television series Three's Company with Kohn and Silverstein to write the screenplay.
-Robert Cort and Don Taffner Jr. will produce the film and plan to have it set in mid-1970s Santa Monica.

-Personal life

-Kohn is a graduate of Northwestern University in Evanston, Illinois.
-In 2006, she married music producer Jason Linn with whom she has two children.